 - On the authentic cartridge, I can clearly make out the “Nintendo GAME BOY” text at the top.
 On the fake, it is hard to read.

-- The authentic copy in front of me has a small number stamped into the front label.
+- The real cartridge I have has a small number stamped on the front label.
 Mine says (54).
-The counterfeit cart has no imprint at all.
+The fake one doesn’t have this mark.

-- The label on the fake also has a darker yellow tint, and Pikachu’s color is much darker compared to the genuine version.
+- The fake’s label also has a darker yellow tint, and Pikachu’s color is much deeper than on the real version.

 Flip to the Back of the Cartridge

-On the back, the differences are not as obvious.
-Other than that lighter shade of yellow plastic I mentioned earlier, both look very similar at a glance.
+On the back, the differences are not as noticeable.
+Aside from the lighter shade of yellow plastic I mentioned earlier, both look very similar at a glance.

 Now Let’s Open Them Up – The Game Board